strata-mvc/strata/docs/index.md

 ## What it does

-Packaged in a stand-alone developing environment similar to CakePHP and Rails', Strata allows you to dissociate business logic code form the template files while maintaining a totally clean and valid Wordpress installation.
+Packaged as a stand-alone developing environment similar to CakePHP and Rails', Strata allows you to dissociate business logic code from the template files while maintaining a clean and valid Wordpress installation.

-You can associate permalinks to controller classes to offer an elegant way of maintaining complex code and keep the templates as clean as possible.
-It also maps models to custom post types so model relationships can be programmed similarly elegantly.
+You can declare routes that will call Controller classes and offer an elegant way of maintaining complex code.
+The template file will be used only to present data while the business logic is moved into Models.
+It also maps Models to Custom Post Types allowing Model relationships and inheritance that can be programmed elegantly.

-It routes dynamic callback to controllers and removes all application logic from the theme's templates files without affecting the normal Wordpress flow.
+All of this without affecting the normal Wordpress flow.

 ## What it doesn't do

 We do not want to change how Wordpress works.
 Integrators and front-end programmers should not notice what is being processed in the controllers except for explicitly exposed shortcodes and view variables.
-We also do not want to interfere with core Wordpress variables, libraries, plugins and themes or custom posts types created outside the MVC process.
+We also do not want to interfere with core Wordpress variables, libraries, plugins, themes or custom posts types created outside the MVC process.

+Think of Strata not as _another way_ of doing things, but rather as _another place_ where you do these things.